Skip to main content

 • Phone calls – click-to-call buttons for users who want to talk to someone immediately

-• Website enquiry forms – a simple form to request a quote or ask a question directly on the page
+• Website enquiry forms – multiple forms to request a quote or ask a question

 This approach ensures that whether someone is on mobile at work, on a laptop at home or just browsing quietly at night, there is always a low-friction way to get in touch.